Glyphosate Residue Free

 - Multi-ingredient food products (products sold to consumers)

-If you are food manufacturer and all of your ingredient suppliers are certified Glyphosate Residue Free you can automatically receive Glyphosate Residue Free certification for no charge, following a single glyphosate residue laboratory test of your product.
+If you are food manufacturer and all of your ingredient suppliers are certified Glyphosate Residue Free you can automatically receive Glyphosate Residue Free certification without the product testing steps listed below.
+You will only have to sign the certification agreement and pay the annual certification fee.

 If your ingredient suppliers are not certified Glyphosate Residue Free you need to follow our full certification process for your product(s) – see below: